Media & Design Internship at Environmental NGO in Cape Town

 • All interns assist with office support, plant days, workshops, and eco-hub open days.

-Examples of projects previous interns have worked on: off- and online campaigns for our events, new design for our container in the nursery, signing for Greenpop vehicles traveling to Zambia, video on the ‘Fynbos for the Future’ project and promotional videos for Greenpop events.
+Examples of projects previous interns have worked on: off and online campaigns for events, new design for containers in the nursery, signing for Greenpop vehicles traveling to Zambia, video on the ‘Fynbos for the Future’ project, and promotional videos for Greenpop events.

 Requirements